mstksg/inCode/copy/entries/functional-models.md

 A lot of things come together to make all of this work:

-1.  *Differentiable* programs, allowing us to write normal functions and have them be automatically differentiable for gradient descent
+1.  *Functional programming*, allowing us to write higher-order functions and combinators that take functions and return functions.
+This is the entire crux of this approach, and lets us not only draw from mathematical models directly, but also combine and reshape models in arbitrary ways just by using normal function composition and application, instead of being forced into a rigid compositional model.

-2.  *Functional programming*, allowing us to write higher-order functions and combinators that take functions and return functions.
-This lets us combine and reshape models in arbitrary ways just by using normal function composition and application, instead of being forced into a rigid compositional model.
+2.  *Differentiable* programs, allowing us to write normal functions and have them be automatically differentiable for gradient descent.

 3.  *Purely* functional programming.
 If *any* of these functions were side-effecting and impure functions, the correspondence between functions